KarelKubat/his/README.txt

     using --first and --last.
 If you want to see only the last three occurrences, use --count=3 (shorthand -c3).
 Example:
         his --first=2017-01-01/00:00:00 --last=2017-01-01/01:00:00 ls
-    shows your 'ls' invocations during the first hour of the year 2017 in the GMT timezone.
+    shows your 'ls' invocations during the first hour of the year 2017.

   What adding does
   ----------------